wordofwarning/wordofwarning.org/hab/emergency/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-**Emergency** is our annual platform for live art + contemporary performance — often showing around 30 short pieces of work over a day/evening in Manchester each autumn — necessarily, 2020 will be somewhat different…<br>**Emergency StopGap** was a new iteration for 2020 — a small informal platform to bridge the gap between gallery + theatre, and to fill the empty months of winter…
+**Emergency** is our annual platform for live art + contemporary performance — usually showing around thirty short works over a day/evening in Manchester each autumn, our twenty-first event will necessarily be somewhat different…<br>[**Emergency StopGap**](/archive/2020-emergencystopgap) was a new iteration for 2020 — a small informal platform to bridge the gap between gallery + theatre, and to fill the empty months of winter…
 <hr>
-A live, socially-distanced walk-through event for durational and/or looping live art + contemporary performance, our **twenty-first Emergency** takes place in its seventh home — the brand new <a href="http://contactmcr.com" target="_blank">Contact</a> — so new that this will be the first sneak preview audiences get.
-Small booked audiences will be guided through the building in gallery fashion, pausing en route to watch the work.

-We're now looking for artistse — our <a href="http://emergencymcr.posthaven.com" target="_blank">**open call for proposals**</a> seeks durational, performance installation, looping + intervention-based live works that can run over a minimum period of four hours on **Saturday 21 November, 12noon-6pm**
+**Emergency 2020** is a live, socially-distanced walk-through event at the brand new <a href="http://contactmcr.com" target="_blank">Contact</a> — so new that this will be the first sneak preview audiences get — and our <a href="http://emergencymcr.posthaven.com" target="_blank">**open call for proposals**</a> seeks durational, performance installation, looping + intervention-based live works that can run over a minimum period of four hours on **21 November, 12noon-6pm**.

-NB: we realise this won't be for everyone as the ask is constrained by the current circumstances and we have to put the caveat on that it might just not happen — but we really think we should give it a damn good go!
+NB: small booked audiences will be guided on a one way journey through the building in timed slots, pausing en route in gallery fashion.
+We're looking for approximately ten works to fit those conditions, with an estimated journey time of 75 mins.
+We realise this won't be for everyone as the ask is constrained by the current circumstances and we have to put the caveat on that it might just not happen — but we really think we should give it a damn good go!
 Please also bear in mind that this event will be subject to lifting of local lockdown in Manchester.

-Have a look at 2019's [programme](/archive/2019-emergency)/[gallery of images](/galleries/2019-emergency), 2018's [programme](/archive/2018-emergency)/[gallery](/galleries/2018-emergency), 2017's [programme](/archive/2017-emergency)/[gallery](/galleries/2017-emergency) + 2016's [programme](/archive/2016-emergency)/[gallery](/galleries/2016-emergency).
+Have a look at 2019's [programme](/archive/2019-emergency)/[gallery of images](/galleries/2019-emergency) and 2018's [programme](/archive/2018-emergency)/[gallery].

-**Emergency is:**<br>&nbsp;• an informal free (donations welcome) public micro-festival + open submission platform;<br>&nbsp;• an opportunity for artists to meet, show, and peer-review work in socially distanced conditions;<br>&nbsp;• a selection event for a number of small [Works Ahead](/hab/worksahead) commissions to be developed + supported by [hÅb](/hab) with + <a href="http://contactmcr.com" target="_blank">Contact</a>.

 Emergency 2020 is presented by [Word of Warning](/) + <a href="http://contactmcr.com" target="_blank">Contact</a>; produced by [hÅb](/hab) + <a href="http://contactmcr.com" target="_blank">Contact</a>.
 Enquiries: <mailto:emergency@habmcr.org> | <a href="http://emergencymcr.org" target="_blank">EmergencyMcr.org</a> | <a href="http://twitter.com/hashtag/EmergencyMcr" target="_blank">#EmergencyMcr</a>